3lpsy/bugmenace/README.md

 Most installed tools can be found in the /opt folder.
 Some tools include:

+- Zaproxy
+- Jason Haddix's all.txt
+- SecLists (not unzipped)
+- Gobuster
+- Amass
+- MassDNS
+- EyeWitness
+- Aquatone
+- Dirsearch
+- GitRob
+- SubFinder
-- gobuster
+- Arjun
-- amass
+- XSStrike
-- massdns
+- WebScreenshot
-- aquatone
+- Testssl
-- eyewitness
+- Cloudflare
-- subfinder
+- LazyRecon
-- assetfinder
+- Knock
-- zaproxy
+- lazys3
-- dirsearch
+- bucketeers
+- wpscan (not fully installed)
-- nikto
+- whatweb
-- dirb
+- theHarvester
+- Discover (not fully installed)
-- arjun
+- Recon-ng
-- xsstrike
+- Goprox
-- testssl
+- Nishang
-- recon-ng
+- misc
+- other random things (sqlmap, dirb, nikto, etc)

-### Discover Scripts
+### Leebaird's Discover Scripts

 Discover scripts are pulled onto the box but not setup as running "update.sh" will delete /opt/recon-ng as well as do other things.
 If you decide to use discover scripts (/opt/discover), you will want to understand how to reconfigure (and redowload) recon-ng manually as the ubuntu version is too old.